Dougherty Valley High School: Inauguration and beyond (2007–present)

 The SRVUSD opened both Dougherty and Live Oak Elementary School on August 25, 2007.
 Dougherty began its inaugural school year on August 27, 2007, becoming the first high school in 34 years to open in the SRVUSD.
 History teacher James Corcoran noted that working at the first year school was an opportunity to develop its community, saying "You oftentimes will go into a school as a teacher, or even a principal, and it's 'This is the way we do it around here.'
 It's hard to change that once it's been set."
 Elaine O'Hanlon, founding president of the Dougherty Parent-Teacher Association, said that parent volunteering would be encouraged at the new school.

 In 2009, the SRVUSD was affected by a major statewide school budget crisis.
 236 layoff notices were sent to teachers within the district, more than half of whom worked at Dougherty.
 All permanent teachers were rehired with the help of a $144 per-parcel tax measure passed in May 2009, expected to raise $6.7 million yearly.

 During the 2009 flu pandemic in the United States, one tenth grade student at Dougherty was known to have been infected with the Influenza A/H1N1 virus; however, closure of the school did not occur, as it was found to be unnecessary and inconvenient.
-According to Principal Hibbard, "We just have to make sure we educate parents", and the school administration reacted to the outbreak by sending out an email to parents with advice from the Center for Disease Control.
+According to Principal Hibbard, "We just have to make sure we educate parents", and the school administration reacted to the outbreak by sending out an email to parents with advice from the Centers for Disease Control.

 In the summer of 2011, SunPower began construction and installation of solar panels in the school parking lot.
 The school district used federal funds from low-interest qualified school construction bond as part of government stimulus from the American Recovery and Reinvestment Act of 2009 for the project.
 When completed, the panels will reportedly provide the school with between two-thirds to 80 percent of its energy needs.